nascimentolds/age-calculator-app-main/README.md

 ### What I learned

 It was the first time I used Tailwind CSS.
-Despite being a small project I could see how intuitive and practical it is to use this library.
+Despite being a small project I could see how intuitive and practical is using this library.

 ## Author